Venizelos SA

 Venezelos SA was a shipping company established in Athens in the 1960s.
 The company was managed by Nikitas Venizelos who became a prominent Greek politician.
-By 1965 the company had a mixed fleet of 11 cargo ships and oil tankers.
+By 1965, the company had a mixed fleet of 11 cargo ships and oil tankers.

-Rhodesian sanction busting

-In 1966 they were owners of MV Joanna V, an oil tanker which attempted to break the blockade established to enforce UN sanctions against Rhodesia.
-On 7 February they chartered the ship, then called MV Arietta Venizelos, to Yiorgos Vardinogiannis.
+In 1966, they were owners of MV Joanna V, an oil tanker which attempted to break the blockade established to enforce UN sanctions against Rhodesia.
+On 7 February, they chartered the ship, then called MV Arietta Venizelos, to Yiorgos Vardinogiannis.